yzhen-li/paper/README.md

 # paper
-customized resources for writing papers
+customized resources such as latex for writing papers